nickfourtimes/everything-is-wonderful/README.md

 Running a LÖVE game from source is fairly straightforward:
 * Install the [LÖVE executables](https://love2d.org/)
-* Create a zip file with the included .lua files and asset directory at the root of the zip
+* Create a zip file with the .lua files and asset directory (from this repository) at the root of the zip
 * Change the zip file's extension from .zip to .love
 * On Windows, drag the newly-created .love file onto the love.exe launcher
-  * You might need to install some extra libraries (SDL in particular), but that is outside the scope of this document Further documentation available [here](https://love2d.org/wiki/Game_Distribution).
+  * You might need to install some extra libraries (SDL in particular), but that is outside the scope of this document

+Further documentation available [here](https://love2d.org/wiki/Game_Distribution).

 ## Controls